okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 ## About

-The Password Inline Hook supports migration of users from another data store in cases where we wish to allow the users to retain their current passwords.

-This Inline Hook is meant to be used in conjunction with the [Create User with Hook-Based Password Migration](/docs/reference/api/users#create-user-with-hook-based-password-migration) use case of the `/users` API.
+The Password Inline Hook enables migration of users from another data store in a case where you wish the users to retain their current passwords.
+It is meant to be used in conjunction with the [Create User with Hook-Based Password Migration](/docs/reference/api/users#create-user-with-hook-based-password-migration) flow provided by the [Users](/docs/reference/api/users/) API.

-Your custom code responds to the Inline Hook request from Okta with a command to confirm that the password supplied by the end user is valid or not.
+The Inline Hook is triggered when the end user tries to log in to Okta for the first time.
+Okta sends the password that the user supplied. sends a response to Okta indicating whether the password supplied by the end user is valid or not.

 ## Objects in the Request from Okta